 A reprise from Oct.
-1, 2015 to give a little cheer on a dank pandemic day.
-Unmasked close RFH lounging encounters were always an adventure of some sort …
+1, 2015 to give a little cheer on a dank day.
+A little tricks and treating among RFH loungers.
+Always an adventure of some sort at RFH …

-There was nothing quite like becoming a senior at RFH and being able to hang out in a special lounge just for you and your classmates, especially on a rainy Monday.
+There was nothing quite like becoming a senior at RFH and being able to hang out in a special lounge just for you and your classmates, especially on a dismal October day.

 Nothing was getting anyone down if they were senior lounging in the cozy RFH indoors.
 Of course, there was always something seniors were up to.
 Call it mod.
 Literally.

 Those were the days — in the 1970s.